-Class Hours: 3 Lecture, D5, D6.
-Strongly Recommended Preparation: ENG 51A or equivalent.
+Class Hours: 3 Lecture, D5, D6

 Geography 2A is a systematic examination of four major world regions.
 Special emphasis is given to basic geographic concepts as they apply to physical, economic and human patterns.
 Geography 2A covers Europe, Russia and the former Soviet Republics, North America and South America.
 (This course is recommended for prospective or current elementary and secondary teachers.)
 (AA, CSU, UC)